Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### The Product Owner is not collaborating with the Development Team during the Sprint.
+### The Product Owner is not collaborating with the Developers during the Sprint.
 What are two valuable actions for a Scrum Master to take? (choose the best two answers)

 - [ ] Nominate a proxy Product Owner.
 - [x] Coach the Product Owner in the values of Scrum and incremental delivery.